omgnetwork/ewallet/README.md

 MIX_ENV=test mix do ecto.create, ecto.migrate
 ```

-Or if you're using specific database URLs (if you don't want to do that, you can always search & replace the default values in the config files):
+Or if you're using specific database URLs:

 ```
 MIX_ENV=test DATABASE_URL=postgres://localhost/ewallet_test_db LOCAL_LEDGER_DATABASE_URL=postgres://localhost/local_ledger_test_db mix do ecto.create, ecto.migrate
 ```

+**If you don't want to do that, you can always search & replace the default values in the config files, but only do that in development to give it a try - we really don't recommend changing the code that way for production setups.**

 Then, let's run the tests: